Procyx/FTS-Example/TREE_SOLUTION.md

 <br><br>
 **Hope you enjoyed this example problem!
-If you want others, Find The Solution website will be on soon!**
+<br>If you want others, Find The Solution website will be on soon!**